Your Customer Journey Map is Messier Than You Think

 If you don't know how people buy from you, how can you expect to sell to them?

-When you map out a customer journey, you can find 2 types of opportunity:
+When you map out a customer journey, you can find two types of opportunities:

-1. You find moments of influence that you didn’t realize existed.
-When future customers get a recommendation in a Facebook group, from a review site, or just from a friend—do you know how to influence those conversations?
+• You find moments of influence that you didn't realize existed.
+Do you know how to influence those conversations when future customers get a recommendation in a Facebook group, from a review site, or just from a friend?

 Customer journey mapping can also show you where you're already spending the most time.
 If you discover a step that involves sending a lot of manual follow-ups (for example, following up with someone who submits a contact form), you've identified a prime candidate for automation.